How to Build a Production-Ready Auto-Scaling Azure Web App with Modular Terraform (VMSS, Load Balancer & NAT Gateway)

 Each module exists to solve a specific problem, not just to group files.

-• The load balancer module controls traffic distribution
+• Load balancer module

 This structure makes the codebase easier to reason about, safer to change, and reusable across environments.